April 5, 2024

 Presented via Zoom Video Communications

-Suicide remains the 10th leading cause of death for all individuals in the United States and is the second leading cause of death for individuals between the ages of 35 and 54 (CDC, 2018).
+Suicide remains the 10th leading cause of death for all individuals in the United States and is the second leading cause of death for individuals between the ages of 35 and 54 (CDC, 2021).
 Evidence based practice around suicide prevention and treatment can be difficult to understand and implement, causing tension between ethical standards of avoiding harm and practicing within areas of competency with day-to-day clinical obligations.
 This training seeks to find balance between resolving ethical tensions and increasing competencies regarding the treatment of suicidal patients.
 Participants will review up-to-date information on best practices for suicidal patients, practice interventions, and use working with suicidal clients as a lens from which discuss ethical codes related to practice.
-This training will give participants 4 CEs related to ethics and 2 CEs related to suicide.
+This training will give participants a total of 6 CE hours.
+The content qualifies for 4 CE hours related to ethics and 2 CE hours related to suicide.

-- I know general long term risk and protective factors for suicide.
+- Identify general long term risk and protective factors for suicide

-- I know specific populations at risk for suicide.
+- Have a model for conceptualizing populations at risk for suicide

-- I know the imminent risk factors for suicide.
+- Identify the imminent risk factors for suicide

-- I have access to a validated risk management protocol.
+- Understand what a validated risk management protocol is

 CONTINUING EDUCATION HOURS